victorkingi/covid-19-tracker/README.md

 ## Covid-19 RealTime Tracker

-This is a covid-19 tracker made using react and it shows number of cases, deaths and recoveries by country of the current Coronavirus infection.
+This is a covid-19 tracker.
+Using reactJS, it pulls realtime data from [disease.sh](disease.sh) showing number of cases, deaths and recoveries by country of the current Coronavirus infection.
 The website is [here](https://covid-19-tracker-91af8.web.app/).